withmonumental/docs/src/guides/right_to_be_forgotten.md

 For more information about subscription, please refer to the section [Space Subscription](/guides/spaceSubscription.md).
 :::

 If you decide that you are not yet ready to show your artwork, you have the possibility to **unpublish** your artwork or to make invisible.
-This is the right to be forgotten.
+This is also known as the right to be forgotten.

 To do this:
 1. Click on your artwork